From The Makers Of Wal-Mart And Bank Of The Ozarks Comes Bear State Bank

 These results, as nice as they are, may not be the star attraction here.
 It's the Board.
 The Board of Directors for Bear State is an intriguing mix of success and power with Little Rock's movers and shakers.
 The Stephens Group, a diversified investment banker, officed in Little Rock, is the largest brokerage outside of Wall Street, New York.
 It has had a strange, bipartisan habit of rubbing shoulders with presidential power ever since Jackson Stephens attended the US Naval Academy and became friends with Jimmy Carter.
 He later became financially involved with his administration.
 Then the "king maker" was a big backer of Reagan in the early '80s and has been given varying degrees of credit for installing Arkansas Governor Bill Clinton in the White House.

 Jack Stephens epitomizes winning friends and influencing people.
 The football field at the US Naval Academy is named Jack Stephens Field to honor him.
 He underwrote the initial public offering for Wal-Mart Stores (NYSE:WMT).
 Wal-Mart is now the largest company in the world by revenue.
-The Stephens Group also had a hand in building Tyson Foods and Alltel into giants.
+The Stephens Group also had a hand in building Tyson Foods (NYSE:TSN) and Alltel into giants.
 Alltel started in 1943 putting up telephone poles in Arkansas.
 By the mid 2000s, Alltel operated the largest network in the United States by area.
-Then Verizon gobbled them up.
+Then Verizon (NYSE:VZ) gobbled it up.

 Stephens and friends know growth.
 As the Wikipedia write up on him states it: